top of page

 Whether your project includes letters written by one person or exchanging a series of letters, insert a communications timeline.

 Often, letters will overlap between correspondence.
-Or, writers will tell stories out of order of when they happened.
-For instance, a writer could say, “I forgot to tell you about…”
+Or, writers will tell stories out of order based on when they happened.
+For instance, a writer could say, "I forgot to tell you about…"

-The goal of this revision is to make the final project flow better from a reader’s standpoint.
+This revision aims to make the final project flow better from a reader's standpoint.

 Now, this might mean that you take portions of a letter from when it was written and move it earlier in the letter order.
 At this stage, consider that your final project will likely not contain every digitized letter within your book.
 Perhaps you’ll include clippings from the letters to add visual interest to the writers.

-While you’re making that decision, move the transcribed and marked-up sections to the proper arrangement chronologically.
-Then create a reference (not a full citation yet) to the letter that section originated.
+While making that decision, move the transcribed and marked-up sections to the proper arrangement chronologically.
+Then, create a reference (not a full citation yet) to the letter from which that section originated.

 ↪️ Do you want to write a family history book?